Dedham/Westwood FBI Background Checks Attorney

 Not Arrested?
 No FBI Record.

 If you were not arrested, brought to the police station, booked and fingerprinted as part of the process, you will not have an FBI criminal record.
-Individuals who have received only an arraignment summons will have a state record, but no FBI record will exist unless you are actually arrested.
+Individuals who have received only an arraignment summons will have a state record, but no FBI record will exist unless you are actually arrested and fingerprinted.

 Contact A Stoughton FBI Records Lawyer

-Do not risk future opportunities or embarrassment by failing to update and correct your FBI criminal record.
+Do not risk future opportunities or embarrassment by failing to update, correct, or expunge your FBI arrest record.
 Let the Law Office of Philip L. Arnel help.
 Contact us in Dedham/Westwood, Massachusetts, at 781-708-4137.
-For more information, please see Updating And Correcting FBI Record FAQ.
+For more information, please see Update or Expunge an FBI Record FAQ.